MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-rest-api-use.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can use the Application Programming Interface (API) to automate operations such as adding a VM to your Azure Stack cloud.
+You can use the Application Programming Interface (API) to automate operations such as adding a virtual machine (VM) to your Azure Stack cloud.

 The API requires your client to authenticate to the Microsoft Azure sign-in endpoint.
 The endpoint returns a token to use in the header of every request sent to the Azure Stack API.
 Microsoft Azure uses Oauth 2.0.

-This article provides examples that use the **cURL** utility to create Azure Stack requests.
-The application, cURL, is a command-line tool with a library for transferring data.
+This article provides examples that use the **cURL** utility to create Azure Stack requests. cURL is a command-line tool with a library for transferring data.
 These examples walk through the process of retrieving a token to access the Azure Stack API.
-Most programming languages provide Oauth 2.0 libraries, which have robust token management and handle tasks such refreshing the token.
+Most programming languages provide Oauth 2.0 libraries, which have robust token management and handle tasks such as refreshing the token.

-Review the entire process of using the Azure Stack REST API with a generic REST client, such as **cURL**, to help you understand the underlying requests, and shows what you can expect to receive in a response payload.
+Review the entire process of using the Azure Stack REST API with a generic REST client, such as **cURL**, to help you understand the underlying requests and what you can expect to receive in a response payload.

 This article doesn't explore all the options available for retrieving tokens such as interactive sign-in or creating dedicated App IDs.
 To get information about these topics, see [Azure REST API Reference](https://docs.microsoft.com/rest/api/).

 ## Get a token from Azure

 Create a request body formatted using the content type x-www-form-urlencoded to obtain an access token.
-POST your request to the Azure REST Authentication and Login endpoint.
+POST your request to the Azure REST authentication and login endpoint.

 ### URI